ISI-MIP/isimip-qc/README.md

   * environment variables (in caps, with underscores, and with `ISIMIP_` as prefix, e.g. `ISIMIP_UNCHECKED_PATH`).
 * `-c, --copy` and `-m, --move`: Copy or move files that have successfully passed the checks to a final destination.
 Effective only when no warnings have been found on the file.
-* '-O, --overwrite`: Allow overwriting of existing files in CHECKED_PATH.
+* `-O, --overwrite`: Allow overwriting of existing files in CHECKED_PATH.
 Default is to skip copy or move in case the target file is already present.
+A file that would be copied or moved onto itself is always skipped.
 * `--unchecked-path UNCHECKED_PATH`: Any files in this folder **and** its subfolders will be included into the list of files to test.
 * `--checked-path CHECKED_PATH`: Target folder for the `--copy` or `--move` operation.
 The subfolder structure below CHECKED_PATH will be created and filled according to the sub-structure found in UNCHECKED_PATH
 * `--protocol-location PROTOCOL_LOCATIONS`: For working with local copies of the ISIMIP protocol (append `/output` to the cloned repositories folder).
 Omit option for using the online GitHub protocol versions for [ISIMIP2](https://github.com/ISI-MIP/isimip-protocol-2) or [ISIMIP3](https://github.com/ISI-MIP/isimip-protocol-3).
 An internet connection is required for reading the online protocols.